On the system CL12 of computability logic: Not-necessarily-constant games and ``quantifier'' operations

 \section{Not-necessarily-constant games and ``quantifier'' operations}

 Constant games can be seen as generalized propositions: while propositions in classical logic are just elements of $\{\twg,\tlg\}$, constant games are functions from runs to $\{\twg,\tlg\}$.
-Our concept of a (not-necessarily-constant) game generalizes that of a constant game in the same sense as the classical concept of a predicate generalizes that of a proposition.
+Our concept of a (not-necessarily-constant) game defined in this section generalizes that of a constant game in the same sense as the classical concept of a predicate generalizes that of a proposition.

-We fix some infinite set of expressions called {\bf variables}, and use the letters \(x,y,z,s,r,t\) as metavariables for them.
-We also fix another infinite set (disjoint from the previous one) of expressions called {\bf constants}: These are thus {\bf binary numerals} --- the strings matching the regular expression $\epsilon\cup 1(0\cup 1)^*$, where $\epsilon$ is the empty string.
-We will be typically identifying such strings --- by some rather innocent abuse of concepts --- with the natural numbers represented by them in the standard binary notation, and vice versa.
+Throughout CoL, we have a fixed set $\variables$ of expressions called {\bf variables}, Each variable is thus the string $\mbox{\em var}_i$ for some positive decimal numeral $i$.
+However, we seldom write variables in this form and, instead, usually use the letters (metavariables) $r,s,t,u,v,w,x,y,z$ for them.
+We also have another fixed set $\constants$ of expressions called {\bf canonical constants}, or simply {\bf constants}.
+Specifically, Constants are thus {\bf binary numerals} --- the strings matching the regular expression $\epsilon\cup 1(0\cup 1)^*$, where $\epsilon$ is the empty string.
+We will be often identifying such strings --- by some rather innocent abuse of concepts --- with the natural numbers represented by them in the standard binary notation, and vice versa.
 Note that $\epsilon$ represents $0$.
-For this reason, following the many-century tradition, we shall usually write $0$ instead of $\epsilon$, keeping in mind that, in such contexts, the length $|0|$ of the string $0$ should be seen to be $0$ rather than $1$.
+For this reason, following tradition, we shall usually write $0$ instead of $\epsilon$, keeping in mind that, in such cases, the length $|0|$ of the string $0$ should (still) be seen to be $0$ rather than $1$.
 We will be mostly using $a,b,c,d$ as metavariables for constants.